Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Abstract

 \section{Abstract}

-We propose a novel privacy-preserving uplink over-the-air computation (AirComp) method, termed \texttt{FLORAS}, for single-input single-output (SISO) wireless federated learning (FL) systems.
-From the communication design perspective, \texttt{FLORAS} eliminates the requirement of channel state information at the transmitters (CSIT) by leveraging the properties of orthogonal sequences.
-From the privacy perspective, we prove that \texttt{FLORAS} can offer both item-level and client-level differential privacy (DP) guarantees.
-Moreover, by adjusting the system parameters, \texttt{FLORAS} can flexibly achieve different DP levels at no additional cost.
-A novel FL convergence bound is derived which, combined with the privacy guarantees, allows for a smooth tradeoff between convergence rate and differential privacy levels.
-Numerical results demonstrate the advantages of \texttt{FLORAS} compared with the baseline AirComp method, and validate that our analytical results can guide the design of privacy-preserving FL with different tradeoff requirements on the model convergence and privacy levels.
+We propose a privacy-preserving uplink over-the-air computation (AirComp) method, termed \texttt{FLORAS}, for single-input single-output (SISO) wireless federated learning (FL) systems.
+From the perspective of communication designs, \texttt{FLORAS} eliminates the requirement of channel state information at the transmitters (CSIT) by leveraging the properties of orthogonal sequences.
+From the privacy perspective, we prove that \texttt{FLORAS} offers both \emph{item-level} and \emph{client-level} differential privacy (DP) guarantees.
+Moreover, by properly adjusting the system parameters, \texttt{FLORAS} can flexibly achieve different DP levels at no additional cost.
+A new FL convergence bound is derived which, combined with the privacy guarantees, allows for a smooth tradeoff between the achieved convergence rate and differential privacy levels.
+Experimental results demonstrate the advantages of \texttt{FLORAS} compared with the baseline AirComp method, and validate that the analytical results can guide the design of privacy-preserving FL with different tradeoff requirements on the model convergence and privacy levels.